cmvandrevala/more-than-equations/content/Computer Science/Labs/The Hofstadter G Sequence.md

 ## 📝 Thought Provoking Questions

+1. Create a scatterplot showing the time it takes each function to run as a function of input.
+Then, plot a curve of best fit to each of the datasets along with their equations and $R^2$ values.
+Be sure to distinguish the two functions on your plot so that we can see how they relate.
+Post your plot for everyone to see.
+1. Sketch out a recursive trace for your naive implementation with an initial input value of 5.
+Use the convention from your textbook for your diagram.
-1. Is your function an example of linear, binary, or multiple recursion?
+1. Are your functions examples of linear, binary, or multiple recursion?
 Why?
+1. Did the memoized implementation outperform the naive implementation?
+Why or why not?
-2. How large of an index can you pass to your function before it takes more than ten seconds to run?
+1. How large of an argument can you pass to each of your functions before they take more than ten seconds to run?
-3. How might you optimize this function to make it more efficient?
-Note: you don't have to actually make these changes in code.
-I just want you to brainstorm some ideas an discuss them with your classmates.
+1. Was there a large input that caused either of your functions to hang indefinitely or crash?
+If so, what was it?

 ## 💼 Add-Ons For the Portfolio